joshfarrant/josh-farrant-me/src/content/podcasts.md

 - **Reply All**

-  Reply All is a difficult podcast to explain, but it's one of most interesting, and highest quality, podcasts that I listen to.
+  Reply All is a difficult podcast to explain, but it's one of most interesting and highest quality podcasts that I listen to.
 This is one that I think absolutely anyone will enjoy.

 - **Serial**